What Do Seventh-day Adventists Believe About Unity in Christ?

 This is precisely why the Adventist church’s fundamental belief reads, in part: “distinctions of race, culture, learning, and nationality, and differences between high and low, rich and poor, male and female, must not be divisive among us.”

 When we accept Christ as our Savior, we become a whole unit, working together to share the love of God.

-This doesn’t mean, however, we become robots.
-This doesn’t mean we morph into a clone of a believer.
+But this doesn’t mean we become robots or morph into a clone of a believer.
 It means we’ve joined the team.
 We work toward the common goal of sharing Christ with the whole world.

 And that can only be accomplished through a team of like-minded believers using their own specific skills, talents, experiences, and cultures to spread the Gospel to the whole world.

 What about divisions that arise among Christian groups?

 Adventists believe that because of the history of Satan’s divisive character, he is the one who causes division among believers.